Psaki says she will bring 'truth and transparency back' during first White House press briefing

 Psaki touted Biden, saying he "will bring truth back to government," something she said she hopes "to deliver on as well."

-Meanwhile, Psaki outlined the executive actions and orders Biden signed Wednesday—including actions to rollback a number of former President Trump’s policies, and restoring a number of former President Obama’s programs.
+Meanwhile, Psaki outlined the executive actions and orders Biden signed Wednesday — including actions to roll back several of former President Trump’s policies, and restoring some of former President Obama’s programs.

-Psaki also told reporters that Biden would have his first foreign leader call on Friday with Canadian Prime Minister Justin Trudeau on Friday, to discuss the "important relationship with Canada," and Biden’s Wednesday decision to revoke the presidential permit granted to the Keystone XL Pipeline.
+Psaki also told reporters that Biden would have his first foreign leader call on Friday with Canadian Prime Minister Justin Trudeau.
+The two will discuss the "important relationship with Canada," and Biden’s Wednesday decision to revoke the presidential permit granted to the Keystone XL Pipeline.

 Psaki said that a call for Biden with Russian President Vladimir Putin has not yet been scheduled, but said that she expects his "early calls will be with partners and allies."